mahbubcseju/DroneFlight/README.md

          - Read LIDAR data and flight path data from csv file.
          - Convert LIDAR data to two dimensional list such that each row contains the data of one sweep.
          - I traverse through the path.
-         - When  I am  at position of index i, I tried to find wheather is there any way to  go at position of index j (all j such that j>i) by straight line.
+         - When  I am  at position of index i, I tried to find whether is there any way to  go at position of index j (all j such that j>i) by straight line.
-         - For each i, we check continously upto the last ending position.
+         - For each i, we check continuously upto the last ending position.
          - When I find any position of index j which is not reachable from position  of index i, I don't check for the rest position after j.
 If position of index j is not reachable by straight line, then I consider that position of index (j+1) is not reachable by straight line.